These “retro” snacks are fun to make and bring a smile to everyone’s face.

 I did make these a few weeks ago and took them to a cook-out at my daughter’s house.
 The kids all loved them, but the biggest surprise was that the grown-ups were excited about them too.

 These are so easy to make and you can do them very simple or get fancy with the decorating.
-I did a very simple version.
+I did a very simple version for my cook-out cupcakes.

 To prepare the “BUNS”…Preheat oven to 350 degrees F. Spray the inside cups of muffin pans with no stick cooking spray. (about 32)Mix a (15.25oz) box of yellow cake mix as directed on box.
 Spoon about 3-4 tablespoons of batter into each cup and bake about 8-10 min or until toothpick comes out clean when inserted in center.
 Remove to a cooling rack.